corda/corda/docs/source/checkpoint-tooling.rst

   running on and its checkpoint id (43c7d5c8-aa66-4a98-beed-dc91354d0353)

 * on READ (eg. a checkpoint is being deserialized from disk), we only have information about the stack class hierarchy.
-  Additionally, if we are using the CRaSH shell ``dumpCheckpoints`` command, we also see a flows checkpoint id.
+  Additionally, if we are using the CRaSH shell ``checkpoints dump`` command, we also see a flows checkpoint id.

 Flow diagnostic process
 ~~~~~~~~~~~~~~~~~~~~~~~